bbqsrc/fastvlq/README.md

 The algorithm uses leading zeros in the first byte to determine how many bytes are required for decoding, allowing the length to be known immediately without parsing the entire value.

+> [!WARNING]
+> The encoding of this format has changed since version 1!
+Use **v1** if you need to encode or decode the previous encoding.

 ## Supported Types

 | Type | Max Bytes |